 Students who are interested in being considered must meet the following eligibility guidelines:

-- Full or part time enrollment in a degree program concentrating in early childhood, elementary, secondary or special education
+- Be a full or part time degree candidate concentrating in early childhood, elementary, secondary or special education.

-- Maintain a 3.25 or higher grade point average
+- Maintain a grade point average of 3.25 or higher

 - Submit a letter of recommendation from a National Louis University faculty member to email@example.com

-- Upload an essay articulating your aspirations and financial needs
+- Submit an essay describing your aspirations and financial needs

-- Demonstrate financial need as assessed by the University’s financial aid office
+- Complete the 2016-2017 FAFSA and demonstrate financial need as assessed by the University’s financial aid office

-- Willingness to teach in the Chicago Public Schools or other urban low-income schools where the need for teachers is the greatest
+- Intention to teach in the Chicago Public Schools or other urban low-income schools where the need for teachers is the greatest

 To be considered for this award the student should prepare an original written narrative that includes all of the following topics in the order presented below: